metal-crow/Dark-Souls-1-Overhaul/README.md

 * Fix for the halberd instant running attack glitch in mud and pvp

 * Backstab distance and angle has been reduced.
 (60 degrees to 45, 1.5 distance to 1)

+* Large scale health increase across the board.
+Average SL 125 build should be ~3k HP.